The Impact of Smoking on Blood Sugar Levels

 Smoking cigarettes induces an immediate surge of nicotine into the bloodstream.
 Nicotine, the addictive compound in tobacco, triggers the release of adrenaline and other stress hormones.
 These hormones can lead to a temporary increase in blood sugar levels.
 The body responds to stress by releasing glucose into the bloodstream, providing a quick source of energy to cope with the perceived threat – a mechanism commonly known as the “fight or flight” response.

-See also How Sleep Affects Blood Sugar Levels
+See also Low-Glycemic Foods for Stable Blood Sugar

 While this short-term increase in blood sugar may not pose significant risks for individuals with normal glucose regulation, it can have adverse effects on those with diabetes.
 For individuals with diabetes, maintaining stable blood sugar levels is crucial for preventing complications, and the fluctuations induced by smoking can disrupt this delicate balance.